Gaokerena

+Simurgh roosting on the tree

+According to Iranian mythology the Simurgh roosted on the Gaokerena.

+Failed attempts to destroy the tree and protection of the tree by a donkey

-Evil naturally tried to destroy this life-giving tree and formed a lizard or frog to attack it, but it was protected by the ten Kara fish and a donkey with nine mouths and six eyes.
+Evil naturally tried to destroy this life-giving tree and formed a lizard or frog to attack it and prevent all trees from growing on Earth.
+But it was protected by the ten Kara fish and a donkey with nine mouths and six eyes.

+Deathless status of those resurrected by the tree

 At the resurrection, those who drink of the life-giving juice of this plant will obtain perfect welfare, including deathlessness.

+Similarity to other Trees of Life

 It bears similarity to the Biblical and Islamic Tree of Life.